Jáchymov: 18th–20th centuries

+In the late 18th century, with Jáchymov's population shrinking due to the decline of silver mining, Martin Heinrich Klaproth discovered that pitchblende, a uranium-rich ore common in the area and long thought to be worthless, could be used to give glass a brilliant yellow colour with green fluorescence.
+This changed the town's economic fortunes.
+Klaproth discovered a new element in 1781 and named it "uranium".

+In 1851, Adolf Patera found a procedure for preparing "uranium yellow" pigment.
+A plant was built in 1854 next to the silver smelting factories to process pitchblende into pigment, which was kept secret to protect the monopoly of Bohemian glass manufacturers.

 In the 18th century, mining was significant in the town.
 In addition to silver ore, other ores were mined here: nickel, bismuth, lead, arsenic and cobalt, and near the town also tin.
 In the 19th century, uranium ore was also extracted in Jáchymov.

 There were also other industries than mining: in 1856 and 1860, a uranium paint factory and a tobacco factory were opened.
 In 1873, the town was badly damaged by a large fire and lost its face.
-At the end of the 19th century, Maria Skłodowska-Curie discovered in a uraninite spoil dump from Jáchymov, ore containing the element radium, for which she won the Nobel Prize in Chemistry.
-Until World War I this was the foremost source of radium in the world.
+Since the silver operation was also unprofitable, the government of the Austrian Empire decided to close all mines.
+The town was about to become a ghost town again.
+At the end of the 19th century, Becquerel discovered that uranyl potassium sulfate could fog photographic papers wrapped inside opaque paper.
+Marie Skłodowska-Curie and Pierre Curie believed this to be a new element, more radioactive than uranium.
+The Austrian government sent 100 kg of the waste material from the Joachimsthal uranium-based pigment factory to the Curies, and they discovered uraninite containing the element radium.
+Until World War I, this was the foremost source of radium in the world.
 In 1929, Dr. Löwy of Prague discovered that "mysterious emanations" in the mine led to a form of cancer.
 Ventilation and watering measures were introduced, miners were given higher pay and longer vacations, but death rates remained high.

 Following the Munich Agreement in 1938, Jáchymov was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 Most of the German population was expelled in 1945–1946 according to the Beneš decrees.